-The staff of the Commission is divided into five sections:
+The staff of the Commission is divided into four sections:

 - (1) Administration;

 - (2) Legal;

-- (3) Ratio Study;

-- (4) Original Assessment; and
+- (3) Original Assessment; and

-- (5) Technical Assistance.
+- (4) Local Assistance.

 - (1) The Administration Section is under the direction of the Administrative Secretary, who is charged with the statutory duty to superintend the clerical business of the Commission, handle correspondence, supervise general office procedures, implement Commission policy, and perform such other duties as the Commission prescribes.

+- (2) The Legal Section is under the direction of the Chief Counsel, who is charged with the

-State Tax Commission Annual Report - 2013
+State Tax Commission Annual Report - 2014

-- (2) The Legal Section is under the direction of the Chief Counsel, who is charged with the responsibility to render legal advice to the commission and coordinate litigation matters with the Attorney General's Office.
-The Chief Counsel also has the duty of overseeing the attorneys who conduct hearings in assessment appeals before the Commission and assisting the Commission in the preparation of decisions and orders, including findings of fact and conclusions of law, in individual assessment appeals. - (3) The Ratio Study Section is charged with conducting ongoing ratio studies to verify assessment levels for equalization purposes.
-The section has a manager, an assistant manager, and a statistician as well as field personnel. - (4) The Original Assessment Section is charged with the Commission's annual duty to assess distributable property held by public utilities, railroads and other related entities. - (5) The Technical Assistance Section is composed of a manager, assistant manager, and field staff whose primary duty is to assist counties in implementing their maintenance program and to provide additional assistance in any matters pertaining to assessment practices.
+responsibility to render legal advice to the commission and coordinate litigation matters with the Attorney General's Office.
+The Chief Counsel also has the duty of overseeing the attorneys who conduct hearings in assessment appeals before the Commission and assisting the Commission in the preparation of decisions and orders, including findings of fact and conclusions of law, in individual assessment appeals.

+- (3) The Original Assessment Section is charged with the Commission's annual duty to assess distributable property held by public utilities, railroads and other related entities. - (4) The Local Assistance Section consists of a manager, two assistance managers, four appraiser supervisors and a field staff composed of six staff whose primary duty is to assist counties in implementing their maintenance program and to provide additional assistance in any matters pertaining to assessment practices and fourteen appraisers charged with conducting ongoing ratio studies to verify assessment levels for equalization purposes.
+In addition, this section has a statistician for the purpose of statistical sales studies conducted in the residential subclass.

-The State Tax Commission currently has 48 authorized employees to perform its constitutional and statutory responsibilities.
+The State Tax Commission currently has 41 authorized employees to perform its constitutional and statutory responsibilities.